Oussama Chita

-Oussama Chita (أسامة شيتة; born 31 October 1996) is an Algerian footballer who plays as a central midfielder for MC El Bayadh in the Algerian Ligue Professionnelle 1 and the Algeria national team.
+Oussama Chita (أسامة شيتة; born 31 October 1996) is an Algerian footballer who plays as a central midfielder for JS El Biar.

 Career

 MC Alger

 In 2012, Oussama Chita joined the youth team of MC Alger coming from SKAF Khemis Miliana, in December 2013 Chita signed his first professional contract.
 On March 1, 2014, Chita played his first professional match against ASO Chlef as a substitute, Despite playing only one match in the Algerian Cup, Chita won the first title in his football career after winning against JS Kabylie.

 On January 30, 2016, Chita scored the first goal in his football career against JS Saoura in a match that ended in a 1–2 loss.
 On March 12, in the match against DRB Tadjenanet, Oussama Chita suffered a serious injury which required him to be taken out on a stretcher.
 MRI results revealed a cruciate ligament tear of the left knee requiring an average of more than six months of recovery.
 As a result, the young international midfielder will not play again this season.